 env: -

-remove: codex mcp remove playwright
+remove: codex mcp remove context7

 $ codex mcp list

 No MCP servers configured yet.
-Try `codex mcp add my-tool -- my-command`
+Try `codex mcp add my-tool -- my-command`.